Your business stands or falls by your success in bringing in new clients or sales, and that starts with leads.

 - Have a place where people can sign up for emails, such as your header or sidebar

-- Offer an incentive to sweeten the deal – a coupon or a lead magnet (a digital resource you offer in exchange for the email address)
+- Offer an incentive to sweeten the deal – a coupon or a lead magnet (a digital resource you offer in exchange for an email address)

 - Email prospects regularly with information to help them learn more about you and help them solve their problems